-- All student organizations are required to abide by the rules, regulations, and policies of the Office of the Dean of Undergraduate Students (ODUS) regarding student organization accounts.
+All student organizations must abide by the Office of the Dean of Undergraduate Students' rules, regulations, and policies regarding student organization accounts.

-- All recognized student organizations are given a seven digit account number beginning with the digits 541.
-This number is alternately referred to as a project grant number or student account number.
+- All recognized student organizations are given a ten-character alphanumeric chart string: 15XXX-Q0001.
+The first five characters are the organization's department number, the second five are the fund code.
 Organization funds are held in this account, which allows the University to debit or credit the account for goods and services rendered.
-This number is provided to other University departments for billing purposes.

 - Organizations are required to maintain their own financial records.
-Although ODUS prepares monthly balance reports for each organization, it is the responsibility of the group treasurer to maintain an up-to-date accounting of the group's finances.
+Although ODUS administrators have access to and monitor student org accounts, it is the responsibility of the group Treasurer to accurately account for the group's finances.

-- Student organizations are not allowed to have outside bank accounts.
+- Student organizations may not maintain outside bank accounts.

-- Under no circumstances should a student organization pay a vendor directly out of event admission fees (i/e ticket sales…)
+- Under no circumstances should a student organization pay a vendor directly out of event admission fees (e.g., ticket sales).

-- Per University Policy: " Because of IRS regulations, cash or cash equivalents (such as gift cards or certificates) must be treated as compensation" Student Organization funds cannot be used to purchase gift cards.
+- Per University policy, because of IRS regulations, cash or cash equivalents (such as gift cards or certificates) must be treated as compensation and student organization funds cannot be used to purchase gift cards.

 - All financial information is stored online in Prime, the University's financial system.
 For more information on Prime, check out this link: